chinmay0703/CustomerCrud/README.md

 cd .\customer\
 npm start
 This will start the development server, and you can access the application by visiting http://localhost:3000 in your web browser.
-Running the Application

-# Backend (Spring Boot)

-Make sure you have Java and Maven installed.
+Running the Application Make sure you have Java and Maven installed.

-# Navigate to the backend directory and run the following commands:
+# Backend (Spring Boot)  Navigate to the backend directory and run the following commands:
 bash
 Copy code
 cd CustomerRestapiBackend